FastyBird/modbus-connector/README.md

 ## Feedback

-Use the [issue tracker](https://github.com/FastyBird/modbus-connector/issues) for bugs or [mail](mailto:code@fastybird.com) or [Tweet](https://twitter.com/fastybird) us for any idea that can improve the project.
+Use the [issue tracker](https://github.com/FastyBird/fastybird/issues) for bugs or [mail](mailto:code@fastybird.com) or [Tweet](https://twitter.com/fastybird) us for any idea that can improve the project.

 Thank you for testing, reporting and contributing.

 ## Changelog

-For release info check [release page](https://github.com/FastyBird/modbus-connector/releases)
+For release info check [release page](https://github.com/FastyBird/fastybird/releases)

+## Contribute

+The sources of this package are contained in the [FastyBird monorepo](https://github.com/FastyBird/fastybird).
+We welcome contributions for this package on [FastyBird/fastybird](https://github.com/FastyBird/).

 ## Maintainers